-In this blog, our construction specialists review and explain the new and upcoming changes.
+In this insights, our construction specialists review and explain the new and upcoming changes.

 The backdrop to the recent reforms is the Shergold-Weir Report, which was commissioned to assess the effectiveness of compliance and enforcement systems of the Australian building industry.
 The Report makes 24 recommendations for change and proposes the adoption of nationally consistent standards.
 All Australian jurisdictions have indicated their support of the Report’s recommendations, but NSW is the first state to enact them.